Our best Caesar salad recipe is made with a classic homemade Caesar dressing, garlic, herb croutons, and lots of parmesan cheese.

-The best Caesar Salads start with a stellar dressing.
+The best Caesar salad starts with a stellar dressing.
 The one I go to most calls for classic ingredients, which means we’ll be whisking together raw egg yolk, anchovies, garlic, lemon, and oil.
-If you aren’t a fan of using raw eggs, take a look at this egg-free dressing instead.
+If you don’t like using raw eggs, look at this egg-free dressing.

-The dressing can be made up to a day in advance.
+Our homemade Caesar dressing can be made up to a day in advance.
 Most of the time, I make it by hand using a bowl and whisk, but you can make it using a blender, immersion blender or food processor.
 The method for making it by hand is what is shown in the video since we knew everyone will be able to make it this way.
-We also have an in-depth tutorial for making it here.

 Romaine is the standard for Caesar salad.
 You can tear the leaves or chop them.
 If you chop them, keep in mind that Romaine lettuce has a tendency to brown around the cut edges over time.
 It’s because of this that I chop right before serving or simply tear the leaves.